-Made with crisp apples, warming spices, and a handy crockpot, it’s an easy and nourishing dessert to make all autumn long.
+Made with crisp apples, warming spices, and a handy crockpot, it’s a simple and nourishing dessert.
 Grab your coconut milk ice cream, stat.

 The Health Benefits of Apples

-Not only are they crunchy, sweet, and a sure sign of fall, apples are some of the healthiest fruits around.
+Not only are they crunchy, sweet, apples are some of the healthiest fruits around.

 Apples have an impressive amount of vitamin C and fiber, as well as other phytonutrients, minerals, and vitamins – most of which are found in the skin of apples, FYI.